 Simply, a patent protects an invention, preventing others from making, using or selling the invention as claimed by the patentee for the term of the patent.
-In the United States, patents are granted by the United States Patent and Trademark Office (USPTO) after it has examined an application submitted by or on behalf of the patentee and determined that the invention claimed in the application is useful, novel (new) and not obvious.
+In the United States, patents are granted by the United States Patent and Trademark Office (USPTO) after it has examined an application submitted by or on behalf of the patentee and determined that the invention claimed in the patent application is useful, novel (new) and not obvious.

 The process of applying for and obtaining a patent is complex, oftentimes consuming and challenging.
 Many people mistakenly assume that a patent application is a form to be filled out, somewhat akin to an employment application.
 Nothing could be further from the truth.
 In fact, patent applications are extremely complicated legal documents written from scratch and best prepared by an experienced patent attorney.
-A typical patent application is 10-20 pages long, includes several sheets of drawings and takes an experienced patent attorney 15-35 hours to prepare and file.
+A typical patent application is 10-20 pages long, includes several sheets of drawings and takes an experienced patent lawyer 15-35 hours to prepare and file.

 What is a patentable invention?

 For patent law purposes, an invention is a new and useful machine, article of manufacture, composition of matter or process.
-Most people realize that most new and useful tangible things are considered inventions but many don’t realize that processes or methods of doing something are also often patentable.
+Most people realize that many new and useful tangible things are considered inventions but they don’t often realize that processes or methods of doing something are also often patentable.
 For instance, software is usually patented as a method performed on a computer or other electronic device.
 Improvements to known or existing machines, articles of manufacture, compositions of matter and processes are also considered inventions and are also potentially patentable.

-Artistic works (such as paintings, sculpture and photographs) and works of authorship (such as writings and musically compositions) are not typically considered inventions and are not patentable but are protectable under copyright.
+Artistic works (such as paintings, sculpture and photographs) and works of authorship (such as writings and musically compositions) are not typically considered inventions and are not patentable but are protectable under Copyright.
 Abstract ideas, discoveries and products of nature are also not considered inventions and are not patentable.
 However, determining whether something is an invention versus an abstract idea, discovery or product of nature can be a difficult and daunting task, something the courts and the Patent Office are seemingly always wrestling with.

 To be patentable, however, an invention must also be novel and non-obvious.
 Novelty just means the invention is new or that no one has ever publically used or publically disclosed an invention identical to the subject invention.

 Whether an invention is obvious or not is a bit more difficult to ascertain.
 Simply put, as enunciated by the courts, to be patentable, an invention must not be obvious to a person of ordinary skill to which the invention pertains.
 The foregoing statement can be and is interpreted many different ways by different people.
-Suffice it to say, much of our time in shepherding a patent application to issuance is spent negotiating with Patent Office examiners on this very issue.
+Suffice it to say, much of our patent attorney’s time in shepherding a patent application to issuance is spent negotiating with Patent Office examiners on this very issue.

 Are there different types of patents?